Irish Customs Restrictions - an update

 We are now seven months into the 'new normal' of the post-Brexit trading world.
 As one of the leading freight forwarders, shipping thousands of pallets a year between the UK and Ireland, we understand how difficult some of the transition has been, and will always do our best to keep goods moving as fast as possible for our customers.

 Changes to current procedure

-During this initial period, Irish Revenue have been allowing concessions on various items such as customs declaration forms, however we have been advised by them that this is no longer the case.
+During this initial period, Irish Revenue have been somewhat flexible on certain operational procedures, however we have been advised by them that this is no longer the case.

-As of now, we can not send any goods to Dublin or anywhere else in the Republic of Ireland unless a Customs Import Declaration (SAD) has been completed prior to the trailer leaving the UK.
-The Revenue has informed us that penalties which had been waived during transition will now be enforced for any infringements.
+As a reminder, we can not send goods to Dublin or anywhere else in the Republic of Ireland unless a Customs Import Declaration (SAD) has been completed prior to the trailer leaving the UK.
+The Revenue has informed us that penalties will be strictly enforced for any infringements.

 Forward plan to save crucial time

 The customs clearance process is slow and methodical, it takes several hours to get a groupage trailer's SADs created and finalised.
 So in order to ensure everything is done in the most efficient way possible, we require your Invoice/AIS files by 1pm on the day of collection at the very latest.
 After this time any goods without these will be delayed and miss the day's connection.